Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 How to Help a Sick Kitten

-Sick kittens are quite likely to be stressed and should be treated to minimize stress as much as possible while also ensuring timely visits to the veterinarian for care.
+Sick kittens are often under stress and should be treated with care to minimize stress as much as possible while also contacting your veterinarian promptly for care.

 Regardless of whether your kitten is scared, remaining calm is essential.
-If you have a sick kitten, what to do is make an environment as comfortable as possible.
+If you have a sick kitten, create a comfortable environment.
 Unless you need to rush to the vet, it’s a good idea to gently introduce contact and then let the kitten come to you.

 Preventing Common Kitten Illnesses